 Hell Yes Lifers, today my guest is Nick Jankel.
 Nick is an award-winning thought leader, author, philosopher, professional speaker, transformation catalyst, leadership futurist, and educator.
 Nick has been a leadership lecturer at Yale & Oxford, a contributor to The Economist and The Guardian, and a recurring thinker on BBC TV and the BBC World Service.

 He is an advisor and coach to C-Suite leaders at organizations like HSBC, Kellogg’s, and Unilever.
-He has had articles published in the Financial Times about his work and invites to No.10 Downing Street to advise incoming prime ministers.
+He has had articles published in the Financial Times about his work and invites to No.10

 Hell Yes Entrepreneurs, today my guest on the podcast is Amy Waninger.
 Amy works with organizations that want to build diverse leadership pipelines.
 She is the author of Network Beyond Bias: Making Diversity a Competitive Advantage for Your Career and Network Like a CHAMP Networking Activity Journal.
 She is a Professional Member of National Speakers Association and a Prosci Certified Change Practitioner.